Media Release January 2018

 Setting the mood from midday on both days will be leading jazz performers, including Margie Lou Dyer and the Paul Williamson Hammond Combo.
 Organisers have secured a performance by the Melbourne Singers of Gospel, a 100-voice ensemble resident in City of Port Phillip, renowned for foot-stomping energy and songs of soul and purpose in the Gospel and Motown traditions with jazz-blues accompaniment.

-Mussels however, remain the festival’s star attraction.
-South Melbourne Market restaurants Claypots Evening Star, Köy, Paco y Lola and Simply Spanish will be joined by many well-known Melbourne restaurant pop-ups, all serving mussels in every way imaginable.
+However, mussels remain the festival’s star attraction with South Melbourne Market favourites, including Claypots Evening Star, Köy, Paco y Lola, Simply Spanish and Bambu joining other Melbourne restaurant pop-ups to cook and serve mussels in every way possible.